lvfrazao/not-dig/README.md

 ## Victor's DNS Implementation

-This project implements a stub resolver client that is able to query either a recursive or authoritative.
+This project implements a stub resolver client that is able to query either a recursive or authoritative DNS server.

 ## What is supported?